 The Schedule 3 Problem

-You must satisfy the additional criteria set out by the Schedule when you lodge a visa application in Australia and you are not the holder of a substantive visa at the time of grant.
+You must satisfy the additional criteria set out in the Schedule when you lodge a visa application in Australia and you are not the holder of a substantive visa at the time of grant.
 The applicant will usually be on a bridging visa in Australia or unlawful when the application is made in Australia and is also in Australia when the decision is made.

 Faster Schedule 3 Refusals

-Immigration Case Officers are now quickly refusing visas based solely on failure to meet Schedule 3 criteria.
+Immigration Case Officers are now quickly refusing visas based solely on a failure to meet Schedule 3 criteria.
 They are not necessarily looking at other substantive criteria.
 So if you have lodged an application while holding a bridging visa, don’t expect that your case will remain un-opened for the usually long period.
 However, its more likely the case officers will quickly refuse your case.

 Harsher Schedule 3 Decisions

 Immigration Case Officers are not required to ask you to make submissions for failing to meet Schedule 3 criteria or why the criteria should be waived.
 They can simply refuse the application without referring back to you.
 This means you should seek to address the criteria in detailed submissions as quickly as possible.

 Confusing Schedule 3 Terminology

 Call me to discuss how to respond in your case and book now for a consultation!